Red Wings acquire Perlini in trade with Blackhawks

 Perlini was selected by the Coyotes with the 12th overall pick in the 2014 draft.

-The Red Wings parted with defenseman Alec Regula in Monday’s deal.
+The Red Wings parted with defenseman Alec Regula in the deal.
 The 19-year-old Regula will remain with the London Knights in the Ontario Hockey League.

 Regula, a West Bloomfield, Michigan, native, was drafted by Detroit in the third round last year.